 If you select the OnlineOpen option and your research is funded by The Wellcome Trust and members of the Research Councils UK (RCUK) or the Austrian Science Fund (FWF) you will be given the opportunity to publish your article under a CC-BY licence supporting you in complying with your Funder requirements.
 For more information on this policy and the Journal’s compliant self-archiving policy please visit our Funder Policy page.

 Colour illustrations can be accepted for publication online.
 These would be reproduced in greyscale in the print version.
 If authors would like these figures to be reproduced in colour in print at their expense they should request this by completing a Colour Work Agreement form upon acceptance of the paper.

 10. Pre-submission English-language editing

 Authors for whom English is a second language may choose to have their manuscript professionally edited before submission to improve the English.
 A list of independent suppliers of editing services can be found in Author Services.
 All services are paid for and arranged by the author, and use of one of these services does not guarantee acceptance or preference for publication.

 11. The Later Stages

 The corresponding author will receive an email alert containing a link to a web site.
 A working e-mail address must therefore be provided for the corresponding author.
 The proof can be downloaded as a PDF (portable document format) file from this site.
 Acrobat Reader will be required in order to read this file.
 This software can be downloaded (free of charge) from Adobe's web site.
 This will enable the file to be opened, read on screen and annotated direct in the PDF.
 Corrections can also be supplied by hard copy if preferred.
 Further instructions will be sent with the proof.
-Hard copy proofs will be posted if no e-mail address is available.
 Excessive changes made by the author in the proofs, excluding typesetting errors, will be charged separately.

 12. Early View